+Deck or gangway watch

-Deck or gangwayWhile in port or at the shore base the vessel must maintain an effective deck and gangway watch to:watchImage: Comparison of the shore base the vessel must maintain an effective deck and gangway watch to:
+While in port or at the shore base the vessel must maintain an effective deck and gangway watch to:

 - Monitor and tend to moorings.

 - Monitor and tend to the gangway.

 - Provide security watch and recording personnel on and off the vessel per the ship's security plan.

 - Provide sufficient fire watch.